Holgate, York: History

 The Fox pub lies on Holgate Road; it was purpose-built in 1878.
 Other notable buildings include Holgate House, built in 1774.

 Holgate was home to No. 20 Group Royal Observer Corps located in a semi-subterranean bunker built in 1961.
 It was in use until 1991 and situated behind the Government Building of Shelley House, which has now been redeveloped into residential properties.
-It has been preserved as a museum by English Heritage working with the York ROC Association and the Cold War Bunker Trust, having been granted Scheduled Ancient Monument status in 2000.
+It has been preserved as a museum by English Heritage working with the York ROC Association and the Cold War Bunker Trust, having been granted scheduled monument status in 2000.

+The antiquarian Francis Drake also claims that Roman Emperor Septimius Severus was cremated within Holgate on of a hill known as 'Severus Hill'.
+In one of his texts Drake wrote "But Severus being flain (slain) by the Pitts at York, was buried in a hill called from him, Severus Hill.".
+The only archaeological evidence to support this are the remains of Roman roads on the hill.
+Greek historian Cassius Dio details the cremation of Severus, but never named a location.

 Politics

 Holgate Ward returns three councillors to the City of York Council.
 Following the 2023 local elections these are Jenny Kent, Lucy Steels-Walshaw, and Kallum Taylor, all of whom represent the local Labour Party.

 Holgate is situated in the UK parliamentary constituency of York Central.
 Its current MP is Rachael Maskell, a Labour Co-operative member.